 - Subject Filing (Examples: “Chancellor’s Office Project”, “Executive Committee Minutes”)

-Please click here for guidance on email management and retention.
+Please see our E-mail Management page for guidance on email management and retention.

 Your electronic records fall under the same records retention and disposition authorities as do your paper records, so you should refer to the relevant RRDA for retention and disposition guidelines.
 If you print out your electronic records and use the printouts as the official record copy, you may delete the original files.